josephinelee1234/APCS-Tetris/README.md

 **5/31:** Alexander: Completed checkForLine() and dropAboveLines().
 Handled ending the game by stopping piece creation/movement and the text "Game Over" but the board and score are still displayed.

 **6/1:** Josephine: Found bug in dropAboveLines().
 Added mousePressed() and restart() for restarting the game after it is lost.
 Added and displayed the high score.

+**6/2:** Alexander: Fixed a bug where the red piece didn't end the game due to how it was positioned.
+Started rotation by creating arrays for line and the red s and a temporary tester.

+**6/2:** Josephine: Fixed a bug where the red piece didn't end the game due to how it was positioned.
+Started rotation by creating arrays for line and the red s and a temporary tester.